 The reader follows me along as I unravel the family saga and observes my transformation from a reluctant genealogist into a relentless family historian.
 As I learned the tragic details of my ancestors’ lives, I welled up with empathy for my grandmother and my mother.
 They were both emotionally damaged, either by mental illness or by the psychological defenses they mounted against the trauma in their lives.
-It was no wonder that Mom had difficulty summoning up the kind of emotional nurturing for which I had craved all my life.
-But I also realized that unless I revealed their secrets, the family trauma would continue to be passed down to the next generation, as it had been to mine.
+I became convinced that I needed to reveal their secrets so that the family trauma would not continue to be passed down to the next generation, as it had been to mine.
 Secrets of the Asylum is a testament to the potential of family history to empower people and heal old wounds.

 The narrative style of the memoir will appeal to fiction readers.
 Non-fiction readers will enjoy the way events of 20th century American history are woven into the story.
 The memoir will also appeal to the burgeoning genealogy community, especially now that DNA testing has been readily available to the general public.
 Readers interested in human behavior will be drawn to a story that exemplifies the long-lasting effects trauma and secrets can have on a family.